codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 }
 ```

-As we can see, the number of settings is getting high and a little
+As we can see, the number of settings is high and a little uncomfortable to
-uncomfortable to manage with constructor functions, this is a good case to
+manage with constructor functions, this is a good case to adopt an opt pattern,
-adopt an opt pattern, a common build pattern in Go, let's modify the `New`
+a common build pattern in Go, let's modify the `New` function:
-function:

 **crawler.go**
 ```go